 - Pramlintide has few side effects (nausea is the main one) but it adds another set of injections to a diabetic person's daily pharmaceutical routine, as it cannot be mixed in the same syringe with insulin.

 - Another non-insulin injection for people with diabetes is exenatide (Byetta).
 This medication, originally derived from a compound found in the saliva of the Gila monster, triggers insulin release from the pancreas when blood glucose levels rise.
 Exenatide is meant to be used along with oral diabetes drugs.
 It is dosed twice daily and should be injected within an hour of the morning and evening meals.
 Recently, the FDA warned that exenatide may increase the risk of severe even fatal pancreatitis (inflammation of the pancreas) and that the drug should be discontinued and not restarted if signs and symptoms of pancreatitis develop (severe abdominal pain, for example).
 It is not for use in people with type 1 diabetes.

 What are the side effects of the non-insulin diabetes medications?

-People taking biguanides may develop lactic acidosis, a rare but severe side effect.
-Excessive alcohol intake while on metformin can contribute to development of lactic acidosis.
-Other side effects include metallic taste in the mouth and diarrhea.
+- People taking biguanides may develop lactic acidosis, a rare but severe side effect.
+Excessive alcohol intake while on metformin can contribute to the development of lactic acidosis.
+Other side effects include a metallic taste in the mouth and diarrhea.

-Thiazolidenediones can increase risk of heart failure and should not be used in patients with symptoms of heart failure.
+- Thiazolidinediones can increase the risk of heart failure and should not be used in patients with symptoms of heart failure.
 Liver enzymes should be checked regularly with use.
-Other side effects include weight gain, fatigue, swelling of the legs or ankles, increased risk for fractures in female patients.
-Avandia may have a potential increased risk for heart attack.
+Other side effects include weight gain, fatigue, swelling of the legs or ankles, and increased risk for fractures in female patients.
+Avandia may have potential increased risk for heart attack.